Become a part of our dance family today!

 Recreational Stream

-A 45 minute class that allows 3 and 4 year olds to explore creative movement while being introduced to the basic positions and steps of highland dance.
+A 45 minute class that allows 3 to 5 year olds to explore creative movement while being introduced to the basic positions and steps of highland dance.
 This class focuses on improving motor skills and rhythm through a variety of exercises, games, and sing-a-longs.
 Students will learn choreography for the Tartan Tea and Year-End Celebration Recital.

 An hour class that introduces dancers to traditional highland dances.
 Students will begin to learn about the Scottish culture and the history of highland dance.
 Dance games may be incorporated into class (depending on age) to help students memorize different dance movements, positions, and steps.
 Students will learn choreography for the Tartan Tea and Year-End Celebration Recital.

-A 45 minute class for beginner adults to come out and have some fun learning highland dance while getting a fabulous cardio workout.
-Students will learn traditional dances as well as choreography for the Tartan Tea and Year-End Celebration Recital.
-Performing in these events is optional.
+A 1 hour class for beginner or experienced adults to come out and have some fun learning highland dance while getting a fabulous cardio workout.
+Students will learn traditional dances as well as choreography for the Year-End Celebration Recital, if desired.*

 Competitive Stream